 - Enable Cloud Logging - Use a custom monitoring dashboard for Cloud CDN.
 Cloud Monitoring provides a set of dashboard definitions available on GitHub in the monitoring-dashboard-samples repository as JSON files.
 In the networking file, there is a Cloud CDN-specific dashboard called cloud-cdn-monitoring.json.
 Upload this custom dashboard to Cloud Monitoring. - If cost is a consideration, then enable logging during initial deployment of the project.
 Once the deployment stability is reached, logging can be turned off. - If cost if a consideration, then optionally sample rate can be enabled which lets the administrator control the probability of request being logged (value of 1 would mean that all requests are log)

-2.2 Use-Cases
+Use Cases

-The Google Cloud global front end can help with many use cases and deployments of applications.
+The Global Front End can help with many use cases and deployments of applications.
 Some of the prominent common use cases are below: